d3b-center/d3b-utils-python/README.md

 ### Fetch AWS Bucket contents

-Before using these functions, make sure to authenticate. use [`chopaws`](https://github.research.chop.edu/devops/aws-auth-cli).
+Before using these functions, make sure to authenticate.
+Use [`chopaws`](https://github.research.chop.edu/devops/aws-auth-cli).

 #### fetch the items in a folder in a bucket